ankilab/HANCOCK_MultimodalDataset/README.md

 Hint: The QuPath script will prompt you to select the directory containing the TMA maps.
 To avoid the prompt showing for every single TMA, you can set the variable `tma_map_dir` in the script.

-Next, run `summarize_tma_measurements.py` to create a single file by merging all TMA measurement files created in "Step 4: Counting immune cells".
-Alternatively, you can also use the file "TMA_celldensity_measurements.csv" which we provide in the dataset.
+Next, run `summarize_tma_measurements.py` to create a single file by merging all TMA measurement files from step 4.

-**Step 6: Training and testing a deep neural network**
+**Step 5: Training and testing a deep neural network**

 Run `adjuvant_treatment_prediction_convnet.py` to reproduce results of training a Convolutional Neural Network to predict whether an adjuvant treatment is used: